Tirke/cup-plugin/README.md

 ## Features

 - Highlighting
+- Auto Completion for Symbols and keywords
 - Complete support of Java language in CUP files via language injection !
-- Terminal and Non Terminal references and completion
+- Terminal and Non Terminal references, usages and rename

 This plugin is still in development.